How Research & Hope began

 I did not create Research & Hope to give advice.
 I want to make life easier for people who find themselves in life changing circumstances.
 I was lucky enough to have research skills, but it still took me years to find rehabilitation therapies for Steve.
 This website is a resource so that you don’t have to dig through research journals and neurological papers.
 We have done the digging for you and we present the information in an accessible form.
 Despite limited resources, we try to update the website as often as possible.
 I hope you find it helpful.

-I have also built an organisation called Neuro Hero that creates apps so that people with speech and language difficulties can work on their rehabilitation at home.
-We also make short videos to teach key skills that can make communication easier with a loved one who has a communication difficulty.
-As a result of this work we received awards from Arthur Guinness Fund and Social Entrepreneurs Ireland in 2012.
+In 2011 I founded Neuro Hero to develop apps so that people with speech and language difficulties can work on their rehabilitation at home or with their Speech and Language therapist.
+We also made short videos to teach key skills that can make communication easier with a loved one who has a communication difficulty.
+As a result of this work we received numerous awards including Arthur Guinness Fund and Social Entrepreneurs Ireland.